-- 6.1 By the 31st March 2016, the Integration Joint Board will have approved the Strategic Plan, and Fife Council and NHS Fife will have delegated functions to the new Fife Health and Social Care Partnership.
+6.1 By the 31st March 2016, the Integration Joint Board will have approved the Strategic Plan, and Fife Council and NHS Fife will have delegated functions to the new Fife Health and Social Care Partnership.
 The Act sets out a range of health and social care functions, including functions under housing legislation, which 'must' or 'may' be delegated to an integration authority.

-In Fife, the delegated functions are contained within the Health and Social Care Partnership Integration Scheme agreed in September 2015. - 6.2 The housing functions that are being delegated by Fife Council to the Fife Health and Social Care Partnership are: - Older person's housing support (General Fund Housing Account) - housing support is defined in housing legislation as any service which provides support, assistance, advice and counselling to an individual with particular needs to help that person live as independently as possible in their own home or other residential
+6.2 In Fife, the delegated functions are contained within the Health and Social Care Partnership Integration Scheme agreed in September 2015.
+These are:

+Housing support - housing support is defined in housing legislation as any service which provides support, assistance, advice and counselling to an individual with particular needs to help that person live as independently as possible in their own home or other residential accommodation such as sheltered housing.
+The prescribed housing support services are defined in Appendix 1.